 The proposal also clarifies the permitting requirements for metal fabrication and finishing operations; removing redundant general permit fee class assignments for halogenated solvent cleaners.
 In addition the proposal removes redundant gasoline dispensing facility control requirements in OAR 340 Division 232 and reassigns crematories to General Air Contaminant Discharge Permit fee class one.
 Crematories were inadvertently assigned to fee class two in a previous rulemaking.

 DEQ adopted the Accidental Release Prevention rule in Division 244 before EPA adopted the federal Accidental Release Prevention rules.
 The federal Accidental Release Prevention rules were not subsequently adopted into DEQ rules because DEQ determined that except for DEQ’s role in ensuring that affected Title V sources submit their risk management plan to EPA, this program is better implemented by EPA and other state agencies.
 The proposal addresses this by repealing DEQ’s accidental release prevention rule.
+Affected facilities will still be required to comply with the federal Accidental Release Prevention rules.

 How would the proposed rules solve the problem?